 Eventually I decided to become an Alexander Technique teacher and undertook the three year full-time training at the York Alexander Technique School.
 I now teach the Alexander Technique to a range of people who come for lessons for all kinds of different reasons.
 I believe that the more wholly embodied we are as we approach the ups and downs, and pleasures and pains, of life, the more we feel able to manage, enjoy and embrace life.

 Other information about me

 As a clinical psychologist, I worked for many years with people with chronic pain, gynaecological, and other physical health problems.
-I began to want to find ways to help people that went beyond working solely psychologically – I wanted to work with people as a whole without separating them into mind and body.
-The Alexander Technique offers that approach.

 Another important element in my life is writing and, as well as bringing my experience of working as a clinical psychologist into my approach, I also bring with me my interest in writing, particularly writing as a way of understanding ourselves better and exploring our whole selves.